7Block Labs

 • Default to enforceable standards:

-• Prefer marketplaces with programmatic enforcement (Magic Eden EVM, Zora V3, sudoAMM v2). (prnewswire.com)
+• Prefer marketplaces with programmatic enforcement like Magic Eden EVM, Zora V3, and sudoAMM v2.
+These places have got your back! (prnewswire.com)

-• On EVM, treat Dencun’s lower L2 fees as a green light to move enforcement logic off L1 where possible. (coindesk.com)
+• On EVM, think of Dencun’s lower L2 fees as a sign that it’s time to shift enforcement logic off L1 whenever you can.
+Every bit helps! (coindesk.com)

 What 7Block delivers in 90 days